tltjr/nScanty/README.md

 To run the application locally.
 There is a appSetting called "env", which, when given a value of "local", will attempt to use your local MongoDb instance.
 Instruction for installation can be found here: [http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/)

-nScanty's default configuration is designed to work seemlessly with AppHarbor.
+nScanty's default configuration is designed to work seamlessly with AppHarbor.
 In fact, after modifying the appSettings above, and creating an AppHarbor application with the MongoLab add-on enabled, nScanty should work on AppHarbor without any further modification.
+Note that the "env" appSetting should NOT be set to "local" when deploying to appHarbor (it can be empty or "prod" for example).

 Administration
 ----------------